pypa/hatch/docs/history/hatch.md

 ***Fixed:***

 - Limit the maximum version of virtualenv due to a backward incompatible change
+- Upgrade PyApp to 0.19.0 for binary builds

 ## [1.9.4](https://github.com/pypa/hatch/releases/tag/hatch-v1.9.4) - 2024-03-12 ## {: #hatch-v1.9.4 }